The Isley Brothers: Origins and initial recordings

 Moving their entire operations to New Jersey, the brothers continued to struggle with recordings, and formed T-Neck Records in 1964.

-During that period, Jimi Hendrix began playing lead guitar for the brothers' band.
-Bringing Hendrix with them to the studio, they recorded the song "Testify".
-Later, Hendrix contributed guitar to another Isleys single, "Move On Over and Let Me Dance", which was recorded for T-Neck and distributed by Atlantic Records.
+In February or March 1964, at the recommendation of a former associate of Joe Tex, Ronnie Isley granted guitarist Jimi Hendrix (who would later become famous as a solo artist) an audition that led to an offer to become the guitarist with the Isley Brothers' backing band, the I.B.
+Specials, which he readily accepted.
+In March, Hendrix recorded the two-part single "Testify" with the Isley Brothers.
+Released in June, it failed to chart.
+Hendrix toured with the Isleys during much of 1964, but near the end of October, after growing tired of playing the same set every night, he left the band.
+(Soon afterward, Hendrix joined Little Richard's touring band, the Upsetters.

+In late July 1965 (or August 1965), Hendrix then briefly rejoined the Isley Brothers, recording a second single with them, "Move Over and Let Me Dance" backed with "Have You Ever Been Disappointed"; the single was recorded for and released by T-Neck and distributed by Atlantic Records.
+Later that year, Hendrix joined a New York-based R&B band, Curtis Knight and the Squires, after meeting Knight in the lobby of a hotel where both men were staying, before eventually launching a successful solo career.

 After both songs failed to chart and Hendrix left the Isleys for good in 1965, the brothers signed with Motown Records.
-Early the following year, the group released their second Top 40 hit single, "This Old Heart of Mine (Is Weak for You)".
-While the Isley Brothers' recordings with Motown were more successful than their earlier works, they struggled to score a follow-up Top 40 hit with the label.
+Early the following year, the group released their second Top-40 hit single, "This Old Heart of Mine (Is Weak for You)".
+While the Isley Brothers' recordings with Motown were more successful than their earlier works, they struggled to score a follow-up Top-40 hit with the label.
 They left Motown in 1968.

 Major success

 Resurrecting their T-Neck label that year, the brothers signed a distribution deal with Buddah Records and issued "It's Your Thing" in February 1969.
 The song, which featured the first appearance of Ernie Isley on bass, became their biggest success to date, reaching number 2 on the Hot 100 and number 1 on the R&B chart.
 The song's parent album, It's Our Thing, reached number 22 on the Pop LP chart, and "It's Your Thing" became the group's second million-seller and won them a Grammy Award.
 The release of "It's Your Thing" brought record label conflicts between the Isleys and Motown, as Motown argued that the group had recorded the song while still under their Motown contract.
 A 1975 court decision found in the Isleys' favor.

 In June 1969, the brothers independently recorded their concert at Yankee Stadium which featured an array of artists.
 The live album Live at Yankee Stadium was released later that year.
 They also filmed the concert which was released as a documentary titled It's Your Thing in theaters in August 1970.